GenStatLeipzig/JobApplicationExercises/README.md

 For the genetic exercise, no additional packages are required.
 We recommend the package *deSolve* for the modelling exercise.

-Please sent your solutions (e.g. R code, generated output) back per mail to Markus Scholz (<markus.scholz@imise.uni-leipzig.de>) with reference “Job Application - Solution \[Genetics or Modelling or both\] -
+Please send your solutions (e.g. R code, generated output) back per mail to Markus Scholz (<markus.scholz@imise.uni-leipzig.de>) with reference “Job Application - Solution \[Genetics or Modelling or both\] -
 \[Name\]”.
 The solutions will be part of our application documents.